ajm339/opsworks-meteor-deploy/README.md

 	  }
 	}
 	```
+3. The third cookbook, meteor-undeploy, runs the command necessary to stop the meteor application from running with `forever stop main.js`.
+	1. This cookbook should be called as `meteor-undeploy` in the Undeploy series of Chef recipes for the Node.js layer.

 ###### Note 1: You need to build the application for the proper architecture i.e. if you run the command on an OS X machine, but plan to deploy to a linux server, you need to specify the architecture with `--architecture`.